-This Radio Standards Specification (RSS) sets out requirements for the certification of transmitters and receivers used in radiocommunications systems to provide Advanced Wireless Services (AWS) in the bands 1710-1755 MHz and 2110-2155 MHz.
+This Radio Standards Specification (RSS) sets out the requirements for the certification of transmitters used in radiocommunications systems to provide Advanced Wireless Services (AWS) in the bands 1710-1780 MHz and 2110-2180 MHz.

 Equipment covered by this standard is subject to licensing pursuant to subsection 4(1) of the Radiocommunication Act.

-RSS-139 shall be used in conjunction with RSS-Gen for general specifications and information relevant to the equipment for which this standard applies.
+RSS-139 shall be used in conjunction with RSS-Gen, General Requirements for Compliance of Radio Apparatus, for general specifications and information relevant to the equipment for which this standard applies.

-The ESN is a 32-bit number that uniquely identifies an AWS mobile station to any AWS system.
-(Note: Other ESN schemes may be considered by Industry Canada.
-However, it is the system designer's responsibility to ensure a secure ESN.)
-The 56-bit MEID developed in 3GPP2 (3rd Generation Partnership Project 2) and the IMSI and IMEI developed in 3GPP (3rd Generation Partnership Project) will be accepted by Industry Canada as complying with the requirements of this section.
+The 56-bit MEID developed in the Third Generation Partnership Project 2 (3GPP2) and the IMEI developed in the Third Generation Partnership Project (3GPP) will be accepted by Industry Canada as complying with the requirements of this section.

-- Each mobile transmitter in service must have a unique ESN, MEID, IMSI or IMEI.
+- Each mobile transmitter in service must have a unique MEID or IMEI.

 - multiplication or division by a polynomial;

-- the spreading of ESN, MEID, IMSI or IMEI bits over various non-sequential memory locations.
+- the spreading of MEID or IMEI bits over various non-sequential memory locations.

-- The ESN, MEID, IMSI or IMEI must be factory set and not alterable, transferable, removable or otherwise able to be manipulated.
-AWS mobile equipment must be designed such that any attempt to remove, tamper with, or change the ESN, MEID, IMSI or IMEI chip, its logic system or firmware as originally programmed by the manufacturer will render the mobile transmitter inoperative.
+- The MEID or IMEI must be factory set and not alterable, transferable, removable or otherwise able to be manipulated.
+AWS mobile equipment must be designed such that any attempt to remove, tamper with, or change the MEID or IMEI chip, its logic system or firmware as originally programmed by the manufacturer will render the mobile transmitter inoperative.